chocolatey-community/chocolatey-packages/automatic/vim/README.md

 ## Package parameters

 - `/InstallDir` - Specify install directory.
-By default, the software is installed in `$ChocolateyToolsLocation`, `C:\tools`.You can include spaces.
+By default, the software is installed in `$ChocolateyToolsLocation`, `C:\tools`.
+You can include spaces.
 See the example below.
 - `/RestartExplorer` - Restart explorer to unlock `GVimExt.dll` used for context menu popup feature.
 - `/NoDefaultVimrc` - Don't create default `_vimrc` file.
 - `/NoContextmenu` - Don't create `Edit with Vim` in context menu.